ModelTC/LightX2V-BLOG/_articles/Offload.md

 Compute block i+1
 ```

-This strategy works well for most consumer GPUs: peak memory is much lower than keeping the whole model resident, while scheduling remains more manageable than phase-level offload.
+This strategy works well for most consumer GPUs: peak memory is much lower than keeping the whole model resident, while scheduling remains easier to manage than phase-level offload.

 For models with regular structures, such as Wan, HunyuanVideo, and Qwen-Image, block offload can typically use two GPU buffers for ping-pong prefetching.